gagaspbahar/Algeo01-20016/README.md

 3. Go to bin folder
 4. Run the Main.Main program using the command : `java Main.Main`

+- note: if UnsupportedClassVersionError, recompile the code using step 2. this means your java version doesnt support.

 ## Acknowledgements

 - Thanks to Allah SWT
-- Thanks to Mr. Rinaldi Munir as our Lecturers
+- Thanks to Mr. Rinaldi Munir, Mr. Jodhi, and Mr. Rila as our Lecturers
 - Thanks to academic assistants
 - This project was created to fulfill our Big Project for IF2123 Linear and Geometric Algebra